agourlay/omnibus/README.md

 - `DELETE /admin/topics/{topic-name}` to delete a topic and its subtopics

-- `GET /admin/subscribers/` get all subscriptions
+- `GET /admin/subscribers` get all subscriptions

 - `DELETE /admin/subscribers/{subscriber-id}` kill a subscription

 You can also use the administration web interface running on http://localhost:8080/ to manually access most of the API and statistics.

 ![Screenshot](./docs/screenshot.png)

+And here some realtime stats about a topic

 ![Screenshot](./docs/load.png)

 ## Monitoring